 Kale pesto is considered a "master sauce" in this house, which means it gets dolloped, drizzled, slathered, and stirred into and onto just about everything from hard boiled eggs to flatbread pizza.
 Here are some specific ideas for how to use kale pesto:

-- Toss Kale Pesto with long pasta like fettuccine or linguine and some blanched spring vegetables to the pasta and make it a Pasta Primaverde, a.k.a green pasta primavera
+- Toss Kale Pesto with pasta like fettuccine or linguine and some blanched spring vegetables to the pasta and make it a Pasta Primaverde, a.k.a green pasta primavera

 - Spread Kale Pesto on toast to make a super flavorful Avocado Toast